Troubleshooting plasma cutter cooling systems

 What is torch coolant?

 Torch coolant is a working fluid composed of de-ionized water and a solute to depress the freezing point.
 Where there is no risk of freezing, many shops use plain de-ionized water.
 De-ionized water is used because it is free of conductive ions that can contribute to deterioration of the cooling lines and hard starting of the plasma torch.
 Figure 1 is a diagram of the internal coolant passages in a plasma torch.
 The coolant is similar to the agents used in an automotive cooling system with an important distinction: radiator antifreeze has materials to clog up leaks.
-These are not suitable for plasma systems.
+These are not suitable for plasma cutters.

 The cooling system

-A typical plasma cutting cooling system consists of a motor, pump, cooling lines, torch, flow switch, heat exchanger and reservoir (see Figure 1).
+A typical plasma cutter cooling system consists of a motor, pump, cooling lines, torch, flow switch, heat exchanger and reservoir (see Figure 1).
 Motors 1⁄3 to 1⁄2 hp are standard.
 Usually the service of a motor is long unless there are constrictions in the system causing the motor and pump to work harder.

-Rotary vane pumps are typically used in plasma systems.
+Rotary vane pumps are typically used in plasma cutters.
 These have an adjustable bypass screw that increases or decreases the operating pressure and flow of the pump.
 Bearings in these pumps wear out.
 The coupling between motor and pump can break.
 The vanes inside the pump can become worn down until the pump will no longer develop pressure.

-Cooling lines carry coolant to and from the plasma torch.
+Cooling lines carry coolant to and from the plasma cutter torch.
 These usually contain the main DC power cables as well.
 Water-cooled power cables prevent the multi-stranded copper wire from overheating.
 In mechanized applications, cooling lines are usually routed through flexible power track or festooned above the cutting machine.
 They are subject to leaks from cracked or cut hoses, melted holes, damaged connectors, etc. Constructions are also common, particularly in the return hose from the plasma torch.
 Debris from parts failures may accumulate in the torch or in the return lead, restricting flow.
 The copper power cables can also break down from constant flexing allowing filaments of copper to clog up the ends of the hoses.
 Constrictions in the leads cause reduced flow and increased wear on the pump and motor.

-The torch is usually the major constriction in any plasma cutting cooling system.
+The torch is usually the major constriction in any plasma cutter cooling system.
 The internal water passages are small in order to increase the velocity of the coolant and maximize heat exchange.
 Most high amp electrodes are hollow-milled on the inside to create a post of copper around the emitting element.
 A water tube in a torch extends over this post and forces coolant along the post and against the back wall of the electrode to remove the heat (see Figure 2).
 It is critical that the torch and coolant remain free of contamination to allow proper flow through these passages.

 Flow switches are designed to prevent catastrophic failure of the torch and parts in the event of low coolant flow.
 Brass block plunger type devices are typically used with a microswitch that must be satisfied for the system to run.
 Flow switches fail mechanically or electrically: either the plunger can stick or the switch components can fail.
 Filters: most systems use a particular filter similar to most commercially available water treatment filters.
 Five-micron paper filters or deionizing filters are standard.
 These should be changed every few months or whenever a drop in flow or pressure occurs.